HPH-Fabrication-Addins/cinx-api-docs/source/includes/_deliveries.md

 **delivery**: will limit results to a specific delivery type location

-  - Available options are: JOB SITE, FABRICATION SHOP, OFFICE, WAREHOUSE, FABRICATOR
+  - Available options are: JOB SITE, FABRICATION SHOP, OFFICE, WAREHOUSE

 **ship_via**: will limit results to a specific ship via value